gradle/gradle/design-docs/managed-model.md

 ### Plugin creates model element of custom type, containing a collecting of boxed primitive types, without supplying an implementation

-i.e. unclear what mutation concerns are in scope

 ### User assigns reference type property using indirect identifier

 i.e. Something like the current scenario with `Platform.operatingSystem`.
 There is a set of objects of the referenced type, and they can be assigned as references some convenient way (e.g. by parsing a string)